LukeShortCloud/rootpages/src/openstack/openstack.rst

     -  Release: 2018-02-28
     -  EOL: TBD [1]
-    -  Goals:
+    -  Goals [5]:

        -  Remove the need for the access control list "policy" files by having default values defined in the source code.
        -  Tempest will be split up into different projects for maintaining individual service unit tests.
 This contrasts with the old model that had all Tempest tests maintained in one central repository.
-[5]

     -  `New Features <https://www.openstack.org/news/view/371/openstack-queens-release-expands-support-for-gpus-and-containers-to-meet-edge-nfv-and-machine-learning-workload-demands>`__
     -  `Release Highlights <https://releases.openstack.org/queens/highlights.html>`__